sanjeev-kumar-singh-dev/ecommerce-backend-api/README.txt

 -----------------------------------------------------------------------

-As shown on video, For running frontend we have to use [npm start] command.
+As shown on , For running frontend we have to use [npm start] command.

 1) After hitting [npm start] command, when we get [Error: cannot find module react],